Bandits with Stochastic Experts: Constant Regret, Empirical Experts and Episodes: Introduction

 Adapting to changing environments forms the basis of meta-learning \cite{thrun1998lifelong, baxter1998theoretical} where agents learn to perform well over new tasks that appear in phases but share underlying similarities with the tasks seen in the past.
 Our approach can be viewed as an instance of meta-learning for bandits, where we are presented with varying environments in each episode with similarities across episodes.
 Here, the objective is to act to achieve the maximum possible reward through bandit feedback, while also using the past observations (including offline data if present).
 This setting is studied in \cite{azar2013sequential} where a finite hypothesis space maps actions to rewards with each phase having its own true hypothesis.
 The authors propose an UCB based algorithm that learns the hypothesis space across phases, while quickly learning the true hypothesis in each phase with the current knowledge.
 Similarly, linear bandits where instances have common unknown but sparse support is studied in \cite{yang2020provable}.
 In \cite{cella2020meta,kveton2021meta}, meta-learning is viewed from a Bayesian perspective where in each phase an instance is drawn from a common meta-prior which is unknown.
 In particular, \cite{cella2020meta} studies meta-linear bandits and provide regret guarantees for a regularized ridge regression, whereas \cite{kveton2021meta} uses Thompson sampling for general problems, with Bayesian regret bounds for K-armed bandits.

-Collective learning in a {\em fixed} and contextual environment with bandit feedback, where the reward of various arms and context pairs share a latent structure is known as Contextual Bandits (\cite{auer2002nonstochastic,chu2011contextual, bubeck2012regret,langford2007epoch, dudik2011efficient,agarwal2014taming,simchi2020bypassing,deshmukh2017multi} among several others), where actions are taken with respect to a context that is revealed in each round.
-In various works, \cite{agarwal2014taming,simchi2020bypassing,foster2020beyond,foster2018practical} a space of hypothesis is assumed to capture the mapping of arms and context pairs to reward, either exactly (realizable setting) or approximately (non-realizable), and bandit feedback is used to find the true hypothesis which provides the greedy optimal action, while adding enough exploration to aid learning.
+Collective learning in a {\bf fixed} and contextual environment with bandit feedback, where the reward of various arms and context pairs share a latent structure is known as Contextual Bandits (\cite{auer2002nonstochastic,chu2011contextual, bubeck2012regret,langford2007epoch, dudik2011efficient,agarwal2014taming,simchi2020bypassing,deshmukh2017multi} among several others), where actions are taken with respect to a context that is revealed in each round.
+In various works \cite{agarwal2014taming,simchi2020bypassing,foster2020beyond,foster2018practical}, a space of hypotheses is assumed to capture the mapping of arms and context pairs to reward, either exactly (realizable setting) or approximately (non-realizable), and bandit feedback is used to find the true hypothesis which provides the greedy optimal action, while adding enough exploration to aid learning.

-Importance Sampling (IS) is used to transfer knowledge about random quantities under a known target distribution using samples from a known behavior distribution in the context of off-policy evaluation in reinforcement learning \cite{mahmood2014weighted}.
-Further, clipping is a common method used to control the high variance of IS estimates by introducing a controlled amount of bias.
-In the case of best-arm identification, these methods were studied in \cite{charles2013counterfactual, lattimore2016causal, sen2017identifying}.
-Finally, bootstrapping has been used in \cite{zhang2019warm} in order to use offline supervised data to accelerate the online learning process.
+In the context of online learning, Importance Sampling (IS) is used to transfer knowledge about random quantities under a known target distribution using samples from a known behavior distribution in the context of off-policy evaluation in reinforcement learning \cite{mahmood2014weighted}.
+Clipped IS estimates are also commonly studied in order to reduce the variance of the estimates by introducing a controlled amount of bias \cite{charles2013counterfactual, bubeck2013bandits, lattimore2016causal, sen2017identifying}.
+Bootstrapping from prior data has been used in \cite{zhang2019warm, foster2018practical} to warm-start the online learning process.